Fivell/policies/src/pages/policies/roles_policy.md

    10. Users are required to report unauthorized access to facilities
    11. Users are required to report noted log-in discrepancies (i.e. application states user's last log-in was on a date user was on vacation);
-   12. Users may not alter ePHI maintained in a database, unless authorized to do so by a Versionista Customer;
+   12. Users may not alter PHI or PII maintained in a database, unless authorized to do so by a Versionista Customer;
    13. Users are required to understand their role in Versionista's contingency plan;
    14. Users may not share their user names nor passwords with anyone;
    15. Requirements for users to create and change passwords;
-   16. Users must set all applications that contain or transmit ePHI to automatically log off after 15 minutes of inactivity;
+   16. Users must set all applications that contain or transmit PHI or PII to automatically log off after 15 minutes of inactivity;
    17. Supervisors are required to report terminations of workforce members and other outside users;
    18. Supervisors are required to report a change in a user's title, role, department, and/or location;
-   19. Procedures to backup ePHI;
+   19. Procedures to backup PHI or PII;
-   20. Procedures to move and record movement of hardware and electronic media containing ePHI;
+   20. Procedures to move and record movement of hardware and electronic media containing PHI or PII;
-   21. Procedures to dispose of discs, CDs, hard drives, and other media containing ePHI;
+   21. Procedures to dispose of discs, CDs, hard drives, and other media containing PHI or PII;
-   22. Procedures to re-use electronic media containing ePHI;
+   22. Procedures to re-use electronic media containing PHI or PII;
    23. SSH key and sensitive document encryption procedures.

 ## Security Officer